popiazaza/Steam-Guide-Subscribe-All/README.md

 Wait for it to finish, it may take a while

+Enjoy!

+# Thank you

-code is adapted from https://steamdb.info/freepackages/
+I use code from Steamdb.info as my base code : https://steamdb.info/freepackages/